aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/README.md

     return await API.post(apiName, apiPath, apiRequest);
   }
 ```

 </p></details>

 ### 3. Validate API functionality and integration with our Wild Rydes app

 Now that you've integrated code changes to call your new Serverless API, you should test the end-to-end user experience to ensure the application is working correctly.
-The backend API currently requires no authentication so any request will currently be accepted until we enable required authentication.
+The API currently requires no authentication so any request will currently be accepted until we enable required authentication.

 #### High-Level Instructions